All Day (Kanye West song): Synopsis and reception

-The visual features West as the only star in it and is set in a warehouse room for the entirety that West runs around in.
-Once he stops running around, West heavily breathes after McCartney's outro on "All Day", leading into a song entitled "I Feel Like That" being played in the video.
-While the song begins to play, West collapses on the floor of the warehouse.
-The song sees West go deep into his issues with mental health, which he also references in the songs "U Mad" and "FML".
+The accompanying visual for "All Day" was directed by British filmmaker Steve McQueen, best known for directing 12 Years a Slave.
+It premiered exclusively at the Fondation Louis Vuitton during Paris Fashion Week on March 7, 2015; it has never been officially released on YouTube, although unofficial uploads on the site remain accessible.

+In the video, West, on his lonesome, performs the song while running in a small room of a decrepit warehouse.
+Once the song ends, West collapses on the warehouse floor and breathes heavily while another song—in contrast, a downtempo ballad—begins playing.
+The unreleased track (titled by several outlets as "I Feel Like That") lyrically delves into West's mental health issues, which have also been referenced in the songs "U Mad" and "FML".
 (Note: "I Feel Like That" was not released on So Help Me God after the album was scrapped and replaced with The Life of Pablo, which did not include the song.)

 Kwame Opam of The Verge said that the music video has a "following you" effect, "with the camera struggling to follow the beleaguered West as he rants back at it."
 Ryan Bassil of Noisey Vice dubbed it as "artful."